ADOPTED THE 24th GENERAL ASSEMBLY

 that for applications that concern time transformations and realisation of coordinate times within the solar system, Resolution B1.3 be applied as follows:

-2.
+in note 2.

 1. This formulation will provide an uncertainty not larger than 5 x 10-18 in rate and, for quasi-periodic terms, not larger than 5 x 10-18 in rate amplitude and 0.2 ps in phase amplitude, for locations farther than a few solar radii from the Sun.
 The same uncertainty also applies to the transformation between TCB and TCG for locations within 50000 km of the Earth.
 Uncertainties in the values of astronomical quantities may induce larger errors in the formulas.